coder/wsep/README.md

 ## Protocol

-Each Message is represented as two WebSocket messages.
-The first one is a Text message that contains a JSON header, the next message is the binary body.
-The advantage of this striping mechanism is
+Each Message is represented as a single WebSocket message.
+A newline character separates a JSON header from the binary body.

-- ease of debugging in the Chrome WebSocket message viewer
-- human readable headers

 Some messages may omit the body.